Correct Brother Sewing Machine Stitch Settings To Get The Stitch Right

 Adjust the Brother Sewing Machine Stitch Length

 To adjust the stitch length on a Brother sewing machine, simply use the stitch length dial or the +/- buttons on your model.
+Easy right?
+That’s why i considered it one of the good sewing machine for beginners too.

 Turning to a higher number gives you longer stitches, while lower numbers create shorter, stronger stitches (measured in millimeters).
 Use longer stitches for basting or gathering, and shorter stitches for durable seams that hold up over time.